 Economic growth in Asia faces the threat of US tariffs under President-elect Donald Trump.
 However, the region is «more equipped» to deal with such trade challenges this time around, according to UBS’ Min Lan Tan.

-The threat of 60 percent tariffs on China and 10 percent on others under US President-elect Donald Trump looms large, posing an especially challenging economic outlook for Asia.
+The threat of 60 percent tariffs on China and 10 percent on others under US President-elect Donald Trump looms large, posing Asia's especially challenging economic outlook.
 Whether this is a negotiation tactic or reality remains to be seen.
-Nonetheless, Asia is in a different position compared to the last Trump term with trade positions having been recalibrated.
+Nonetheless, Asia is in a different position than the last Trump term, with trade positions recalibrated.

 «In Asia, China will bear the brunt of board-based discriminatory tariffs.
 Elsewhere, which economies get hit with selective tariffs, and which get carveouts is less clear.
 But the specter of tariffs will be an overhang on growth,» said Min Lan Tan, head chief investment office APAC at UBS Global Wealth Management in a statement. «Still, compared to Trump 1.0, the region is now more equipped to manage these challenges.»